sentclose/sentc-docs/docs/protocol/README.md

 1. Insert the group keys
 2. Start a background worker to do the key rotation
 3. At the worker, fetch the encrypted ephemeral key
-4. Fetch the newest public key of first 100 group member (order by joined time)
+4. Fetch the newest public key of the first 100 group members (order by joined time)
 5. Encrypt the ephemeral key (which was encrypted by the previous group key before) with the public key of each user and store the encrypted ephemeral key by the public key.
 6. Continue until all member and parent / connected groups are done
 7. Delete the encrypted ephemeral key which was encrypted by the previous group key to not leak it for ex-member.